 This couple, their family and community are an inspiration.

-Kerrie always supports The Bloody Long Walk in Victoria with her ''Little Olive Cafe" coffee van, donating the proceeds to Mito Foundation.
+Kerrie supports The Bloody Long Walk in Victoria year after year with her ''Little Olive Cafe" coffee van donating the proceeds to Mito Foundation.

 Kerrie also walks in the event and always fundraises in addition to the coffee van donations.
 Kerrie's dedication is inspired by her beautiful granddaughter Maeve.